How to Create a Perfect Business Dashboard With Scoro

 What is a business KPI dashboard?

-A business KPI dashboard collects, groups, organizes and visualizes company’s important metrics, providing a quick overview of business performance and expected growth.
+A KPI dashboard collects, groups, organizes and visualizes company’s important metrics, providing a quick overview of business performance and expected growth.

 See the complete list of resources that help to understand KPI dashboards.

-KPIs are measurable metrics that evaluate factors crucial to achieving company’s goals and maintaining growth.
+KPIs are measurable business metrics that evaluate factors crucial to achieving company’s goals and maintaining growth.
 A well-framed KPI helps managers to navigate between important business processes and shows whether an organization in achieving its key objectives.

-Put in plain English: you can add numbers such as monthly new leads, completed projects, paid bills, monthly recurring revenue, etc. to a visual online dashboard and check these numbers to see how your business is doing.
+Put in plain English: you can add numbers such as monthly new leads, completed projects, paid bills, monthly recurring revenue, etc. to a visual project dashboard and check these numbers to see how your business is doing.

 How do dashboards work in Scoro?